-What I am about to tell you I’ve never shared online before.
+The story I am about to tell has never shared online before.
 I’ve talked about it in private and in some cases large and small groups, but I have not ever put it on the internet.
 This part of my life is not something that I’ve kept hidden, I just never felt the need to broadcast it… until now.

 Why now?
 I don’t know.
 Maybe because I’ve got some major life decisions coming up and I’m feeling vulnerable.
 That’s not the point.
 The point is, I used to be a heavy drug user and I left that life behind in pursuit of bigger, stronger muscles.